ifsheldon/stannum/README.md

 #### Automatic batching
 Automatic batching is done simply by running kernels `batch` times.
 The batch number is determined by the leading dimension of tensors of registered shape `(None, ...)`.

-It's required that if any input tensors or intermediate fields are batched (which means they have registered the first dimension to be `None`), all output tensors must be registered as batched.
+It's required that if any input tensors are batched (which means they have registered the first dimension to be `None`), all intermediate fields and output tensors must be registered as batched.

 #### Examples
 Simple one without negative indices or batch dimension: